leocello/sweet-enum/README.md

 ### Collection methods

-You can use `SweetEnum` cases as a collection (that is sweat).
+You can use `SweetEnum` cases as a collection (that is sweet).
 So some methods can be used for that.

 Method available: